The Best AMD CPU for Gaming Right Now: The Ryzen 7 9800X3D

 Ryzen 7 9800X3D + GeForce RTX 5070 Ti + 32GB DDR5-6000 CL30 + a B650 motherboard + a 280mm AIO cooler + a 1TB Gen4 NVMe SSD + a 750W 80+ Gold power supply.

 Want a full, guaranteed-compatible parts list for your exact budget?
-Try our AI PC Builder — or drop the parts off and we’ll assemble and test the whole machine.
+Talk to our York, PA techs — or drop the parts off and we’ll assemble and test the whole machine.

 Live price and stock are on Amazon — always check the current price before ordering.